Sue9104/web-manual/interface/reviewer-review-management.md

 ## Overview

-Projects that user works as a reviewer are displayed with project name, language, priority, deadline and counts of unreviewed entries.
-Click the blow in last column and it will jump to these unreviewed entries.
+Projects that user works as a reviewer are displayed with project name, language, priority, deadline, and counts of unreviewed entries.
+Click the blow in the last column and it will jump to these unreviewed entries.

 ![](/assets/review_management.overview.png)